TamarNoselidze/Thesis/README.md

 - **Corner-Point Patches**: in this setting patches are centered at "intersection points" aligned with the internal tokenization of Vision Transformers.
 This is illustrated in the figure below:
 ![Corner-Point](./images/mini_1.png)
 Adversarial patch of size 32×32 centered at a corner point of the image (red lines do not represent the exact tokenization of ViT models, for the sake of better visualization, tokens here are of size 56×56).
-This results in attacking 4 tokens with 8×8 size adversarial patches
+This results in attacking 4 tokens with 8×8 size adversarial patches.

 - **Token-Replacement Patches**: here we place the patches *within* the tokens of ViTs, essentially replacing them.
 This is illustrated in the figure below:

 ![Token-Replacement](./images/mini_2.png)
 Adversarial patch is placed entirely inside the token.
-For the sake of better visualization, tokens here are of size 56×56(and so is the example adversarial patch).
+For the sake of better visualization, tokens here are of size 56×56 (and so is the example adversarial patch).
 This results in replacing 1 token entirely.

 ### Patch Sizes